marcus-grant/notes/pcde-module21-content.md

 * Q10: Which of the following 2-step processes is used in k-means?
   * expectation-maximization **(correct)**

+## Discussion 21.2: Use Cases for Reinforcement Learning

+***TODO***

+## Activity 21.1: Reinforcement Learning Activity

+### Introduction for Activity 21.1

+In this activity,
+you will explore how implementing an algorithm using reinforcement learning can improve the performance of your results.
+In particular,
+you will work with a Python implementation that simulates the movements of a self-driving cab to calculate how many steps it takes to pick up and drop off a passenger at the correct locations.

+You will consider the implementations of this problem with and without reinforcement learning, and you will be asked to compare the performance, results, and penalties of the algorithms.

+### Instructions for Activity 21.1

+1. In a Terminal window, run the following command to install the Python gym library.
+   `python3 -m pip install cmake 'gymnasium[atari]' scipy`
+2. Download the [Activity_21.1][-pcde-act21-1] folder and
+   open it using your local instance of Jupyter Notebook.
+   There are seven questions throughout the Jupyter Notebook for this activity.
+   Some questions will require you to modify code, and others will require open-ended written responses.
+3. Read the instructions and modify the code that is provided in the related cells for questions 1, 2, 3, and 5.
+4. Read the instructions and complete the open-ended questions for questions 4, 6, and 7.
+   Below each cell that contains a question, you will see a Markdown cell in which you can answer that question.
+   Responses should fully answer the question that is provided, and each response should be approximately two to three sentences.

+### Further Reading for OpenAI Gym (Module Used)

+* [OpenAI Gym Home][oai-gym-home]
+* [Open AI Gym (Gymnasium) Documentation Home][oai-gym]

 ## References

 ### Web Links

+* [Activity 21.1 Starter Archive (Placeholder)][-pcde-act21-1]
+* [OpenAI Gym Home][oai-gym-home]
+* [Open AI Gym (Gymnasium) Documentation Home][oai-gym]

 <!-- Hidden References -->
+[-pcde-act21-1]: https://gist.github.com/marcus-grant/f78e89bed3856ffff2793589ebc8a06e "Activity 21.1 Starter Archive (Placeholder)"
+[oai-gym]: https://www.gymlibrary.dev/ "Open AI Gym (Gymnasium) Documentation Home"
+[oai-gym-home]: https://openai.com/research/openai-gym-beta "OpenAI Gym Home"

 ### Note Links